Qaem: Qaem surface-to-air missile

+North Korea may operate Qaem-114.

+The Islamic Republic of Iran mass-produces these missiles.
+This type of missile is capable of being fired from the surface as well as from helicopters.
+This anti-armor missile is capable of destroying low-speed, low-altitude targets.

+No information has been released about this missile's technical specifications, but according to published photos of it and its physical appearance, it is nearly 120 centimeters long, weighs 18 to 20 kilograms, and has a diameter of about 150 centimeters.

+Since the Toophan missile has a range of 3,850 meters, this missile will have the same range, too.

+The vertical anti-helicopter-guided missile can be guided by laser beams and is resistant to electronic warfare and enemy disruption.

-Qaem air to ground bomb
+Qaem air-to-ground bomb

 A completely unrelated Iranian munition, but also named "Qaem," is carried by Qods Mohajer-6 UAVs and Hamaseh UAVs.

 The Qaem is available in four variants: the Qaem 1, with a suspected infrared seeker; a variant simply named Qaem, with suspected laser guidance; a larger variant named Qaem-5, with TV guidance; and an even larger variant named Qaem-9, also with TV guidance.

 The Qaem A2G glide bomb is related to the Sadid-345 glide bomb, but has different wings and size.